 When it rains, activities pour in Cairns.
-See why Cairns shines all summer long with this wet weather activity guide.
+See why Cairns shines all autumn long with this wet weather activity guide.

 With a name like Tropical North Queensland, you can expect “tropical” conditions to appear at some point on your holiday forecast.
 Every now and then, the glorious Tropical North Queensland weather puts on a show, serving to keep the waterfalls flowing, creeks full and reef conditions crystal-clear.